hoodunit/purescript-payload/README.md

 main = Payload.launch spec api
 ```

-You tell what endpoints you have and what data they take in and return by writing an API spec.
+You tell what endpoints you have and what data they take in and return by writing a type-level API spec.
 You write handlers as functions returning data.
-Payload decodes request parameters into typed values and hands them to your function.
-It takes your typed responses and encodes them for the network.
+Based on your API spec, Payload will decode request parameters into typed values and hand them to your functions.
+It takes your typed responses and encodes them based on the types in the spec for the network.
 It checks at compile-time that your handlers match the spec.

 More examples can be found in the [examples directory](./examples).